jdereg/json-io/user-guide.md

 **json-io** provides the choice to use the generic "Map of Maps" representation of an object, akin to a Javascript associative array.
 When reading from a JSON `String` or`InputStream`of JSON, use `JsonIo:`

-    String json = // or InputStream to JSON provinding source ReadOptions readOptions = new ReadOptions().returnType(ReturnType.JSON_OBJECTS);
+    String json = // or InputStream to JSON providing source ReadOptions readOptions = new ReadOptions().returnType(ReturnType.JSON_OBJECTS);
     JsonObject root = JsonIo.toObjects(json, readOptions);

 See the `ReadOptions` below for the feature control options.
 In the example above, rather than return the objects converted into Java classes, you are being returned the raw JSON values being parsed.
-It is a graph that consists of all `JsonObject` instances.
+It is a graph that consists of all `JsonObject` instances, arrays, and primitive types.

 When `JsonObject` is returned, your root value will represent one of:
 * `JSON object {...}`